Chapter 4: Business & Administration04:69:00 Northeast State Website Policy and Guide

 - Proposed Web documents that only contain minor changes require the approval of the Web Page Manager.

 In addition to the quality checks performed by the Web Page Editors, each Web Page Manager will receive a semiannual evaluation form for the Web pages under his or her supervision (during May and November).
-This self-evaluation form must be completed and returned to the Vice President of Administrative Services.
+This self-evaluation form must be completed and returned to the Vice President for Finance and Administration.
 The evaluation form will include, but is not limited to, questions regarding purpose, content, and standards compliance.

 D. Web Resources and Tools